Community Advisory Board (CAB)

 The CAB is a vital link with our communities.
 Representatives from across the North West coast meet with Rural Clinical School (RCS) staff bi-annually to provide feedback and support for student placements.
-CAB meetings are chaired by the Dean of the Faculty of Health Science at UTAS.
+CAB meetings are chaired by the Dean of the Faculty of Health at UTAS.

 One meeting is held in Burnie and the other in a rural community (on a rotating basis).
 Topics of discussion include the availability of resources, student travel, accommodation, remote placements and new learning opportunities.
 The CAB comprises representatives from the Circular Head and Kentish Councils, local representatives from King Island and the West Coast, medical student representatives and nominees from State and Federal Departments.

 The Rural Clinical School (RCS) offers a School Education programme for local primary and high school students to visit the RCS (at either campus) to raise their interest in health and health careers.
 We cover all ages and can tailor our programme to suit different grades and link to the national curriculum.
 The RCS is also able to visit schools and deliver similar programme onsite.
 Our medical students take the lead with the support from our clinical educators.

 Click here for more information on the Primary School Education Programme.

 Click here for more information on the High School Education Programme.

 The RCS has three programmes that involve high school students.
 Programmes are run at both Rural Clinical School campuses - Burnie and Latrobe each year.

 Year 10, 11 & 12 Health Careers Evenings: the sessions provide an opportunity for students and their parents to talk directly to Health Professionals and University College of Health and Medicine representatives and gather information on courses, scholarships and accommodation.
 The night consists of short (5min) presentations followed by a "expo" style arrangement where your questions can be answered and promotion material obtained along with a light supper.
 These evenings are held twice a year at our Burnie and Mersey campuses.